cppalliance/cppalliance.github.io/_posts/2024-07-06-Joaquins2024Q2Update.md

 I try to help Boost authors and users in those areas where I have some expertise.
 In particular:

-* I've been reviwewing and discussing Alfredo Correa's [Boost.Multi](https://gitlab.com/correaa/boost-multi) upcoming proposal.
+* I've been reviewing and discussing Alfredo Correa's [Boost.Multi](https://gitlab.com/correaa/boost-multi) upcoming proposal.
 I hope Alfredo will get a review slot very soon.
 * Ion Gaztañaga is writing a [development plan](https://docs.google.com/document/d/1VdMTheFUczC946dP3VKPseOoUq3sVKjU73oMvK8FE3o/edit#heading=h.3i7eohxxi73i) for Boost.Container to which I have provided some minor contributions.

 ### WG21, Boost, and the ways of standardization